Immerse yourself in the beauty of Japan during your winter visit.

 Làng cổ Shirakawago nằm trong TOP các ngôi làng cổ xưa nhất Nhật Bản, nơi đây được UNESCO công nhận là Di sản văn hóa thế giới vào năm 1995 với kiến trúc Gassho Zukuri độc đáo có lịch sử lên đến 300 năm

-Shirakawago ancient village is in the TOP of the oldest villages in Japan.
-It was recognized by UNESCO as a World Cultural Heritage in 1995 with unique Gassho Zukuri architecture with a history of up to 300 years.
+Shirakawago Ancient Village is among the oldest villages in Japan, recognized as a UNESCO World Heritage Site in 1995 for its unique Gassho Zukuri architecture, which has a history of up to 300 years.

-The pristine white beauty of Shirakawa in winter will make you unable to leave.
-This is also a paradise for photography enthusiasts.
+Shirakawa's pristine white beauty in winter will make you reluctant to leave.
+It's also a paradise for photography enthusiasts.

 Shirakawago trong tiếng Nhật có nghĩa là “Bạch Xuyên Hương” - ngôi làng của những con sông trắng